You can map derived or nested objects (even recursively) by reusing existing maps to keep your code DRY.

 {

 ProductDto?
-IMergeMap<Product, ProductDto>.Map(Product? source, ProductDto?, MappingContext context){
+IMergeMap<Product, ProductDto>.Map(Product? source, ProductDto? destination, MappingContext context){

 if(source != null){